Michael Lim

 A bit about the work you are doing here...

-How do you think your research (or the work you are doing at U of G) can potentially improve life?
+How do you think your work can potentially improve life?

 Tell us something about you, beyond being a grad student...